reillymedia/sevenslegal/themes/netlify-basic/content/blog/former-broker-joshua-david-nicholas-pleads-guilty-to-fraud-charges-in-crypto-ponzi-scheme.md

-+++
-categories = " Federal Crime"
-date = 2022-11-09T18:30:00Z
-pfd_file = ""
+---
+title: "Sevens Legal Chosen for Best Place To Work In San Diego 2022"
+yoast_title: Former Broker Joshua David Nicholas Pleads Guilty to Fraud Charges in Crypto Ponzi Scheme | Criminal Defense Attorney San Diego
-summary = "joshua David Nicholas, 28, of Stuart, Florida, along with two co-conspirators, were each charged with one count of conspiracy to commit wire fraud and one count of conspiracy to commit securities fraud by a South Florida federal grand jury.
+yoast_description: "joshua David Nicholas, 28, of Stuart, Florida, along with two co-conspirators, were each charged with one count of conspiracy to commit wire fraud and one count of conspiracy to commit securities fraud by a South Florida federal grand jury.
 Nicholas pleaded guilty to conspiracy to commit securities fraud.
-Nicholas and his cohorts promoted him as the “head" tags = ["Blog"] title = "Former Broker Joshua David Nicholas Pleads Guilty to Fraud Charges in Crypto Ponzi Scheme" url = "/blog/former-broker-joshua-david-nicholas-pleads-guilty-to-fraud-charges-in-crypto-ponzi-scheme/"
+Nicholas and his cohorts promoted him as the “head"

-+++
+categories: [
+  "Federal Crime",
+  "Blog"
+]
+pfd_file: ""
+summary: "joshua David Nicholas, 28, of Stuart, Florida, along with two co-conspirators, were each charged with one count of conspiracy to commit wire fraud and one count of conspiracy to commit securities fraud by a South Florida federal grand jury.
+Nicholas pleaded guilty to conspiracy to commit securities fraud.
+Nicholas and his cohorts promoted him as the “head"
+tags: []
+url: "/blog/former-broker-joshua-david-nicholas-pleads-guilty-to-fraud-charges-in-crypto-ponzi-scheme/1051/"
+date: 2022-11-09T18:30:00Z
+featured_image: "/img/Former-Broker-Joshua-David-Nicholas-Pleads-Guilty-to-Fraud-Charges-in-Crypto-Ponzi-Scheme.jpg"
+img_alt: Former Broker Pleads Guilty to Fraud Charges
+---

 Joshua David Nicholas, 28, of Stuart, Florida, along with two co-conspirators, were each charged with one count of conspiracy to commit wire fraud and one count of conspiracy to commit securities fraud by a South Florida federal grand jury.
 Nicholas pleaded guilty to conspiracy to commit securities fraud.
 Nicholas and his cohorts promoted him as the _“head trader”_ for his company.
 Called EmpiresX, it was also known as Empires Consulting Corp.
 The company was allegedly a cryptocurrency platform.
 Court documents indicate that Nicholas and his co-conspirators made misleading claims about the platform and his company.
 Their selling point was a fictitious trading bot called EXBOT that used a combination of artificial and human intelligence to maximize investor profitability.
 The bot allegedly offered “guaranteed” returns for investors and prospective investors, claiming daily returns of 1%.

 ## Former Broker Joshua David Nicholas Pleads Guilty to Fraud Charges in Crypto Ponzi Scheme